 Each Grade in our curriculum is aligned with the California State Physical Education Standards, which provide a guideline of what students need to know at each grade level.
 Our program has many exciting activities and experiences for all students.
 My goal is to provide each student with a safe, positive, and supportive environment to explore the joys of lifetime movement and physical fitness.
 Let me give you some idea of what we do specifically in each class.

 The main focus for Kindergarten Students is to learn basic movement skills like jumping, hopping, catching and throwing a ball.
-These skills are imbedded into a fun, age appropriate activities like creating body shapes, performing a log roll, kicking a ball and simple class games.
+These skills are embedded into a fun, age appropriate activities like creating body shapes, performing a log roll, kicking a ball and simple class games.

 First Grade students are emerging as individual learners, who are ready to refine basic movement skills.
 Student’s at this age work on jump rope skills (both single ropes and long ropes), different throwing patterns and balance activities.
 Students learn simple facts about the heart and how important a muscle it is to their body and movement.